3 helpful exercises to make dating after divorce successful

 Underneath these numbers, however, are millions of painful personal stories.
 We know this because several readers and clients have explained their situations to us.

 For example, one client — who we’ll call Jay — came to us after a recent divorce had ended a 15-year marriage.

-The common theme when guys discuss the idea of dating after divorce: apprehension.
-They’ve been “out of the game” too long, and the mere idea of “starting over” calls up waves of emotional complexities.
+The common theme when guys discuss the idea of dating after divorce is apprehension.
+They’ve been “out of the game” too long, and the mere idea of starting over calls up waves of emotional complexities.

-If you’re on the other side of divorce and wondering how to get your self-confidence up so you can “get back out there again,” this post is for you.
+If you’re post-divorce and wondering how to get your self-confidence up so you can get back out there again, this post is for you.

 Analyzing the Past

-Through the restorative powers of time, guys in Levels 1 and 2 can ascend to Level 3.
+Through the restorative powers of time and intention, guys in Levels 1 and 2 can ascend to Level 3.
 At this point, your vibe becomes more attractive because you’re not stressed or “in your own head.”

 Here’s a great example of a Reddit User at Level 3 assessing the reason for his divorce:

 When you’ve accurately assessed the past, then you can look at your part in it.
 You can ask yourself,